Frequently asked questions about law enforcement in health care settings.

 • Affecting self-esteem and their self-concept

-A parent’s role in a teen’s adjustment to his or her illness is critical.
-In addition to the health and medical care a parent helps provide, there are some important efforts parents can make to ensure their child’s adjustment to their illness.
-These efforts can go a long way in helping teens, and their parents, carry on through the challenges of illness.
+A parent’s and caregiver’s role in a teen’s adjustment to his or her illness is critical.
+In addition to the health and medical care a caregiver helps provide, there are some important efforts parents and caregivers can make to support their child’s adjustment to their illness.
+These efforts can go a long way in helping teens, and their family, carry on through the challenges of illness.

-Parents need to help teens adapt to their illness.
+Parents and caregivers can help teens adapt to their illness.
 This means recognizing the limitations their illness imposes.
 It also means continuing with life as usual, whenever possible.
 It is important for families to decide what is realistic for each member to manage and to remain flexible to meet the unexpected demands of an illness.

 An illness can stress the entire family as constant demands are placed on its members.
-Nevertheless, family members need to maintain a commitment to the family.
+Nevertheless, family members maintain a commitment to the family.
 Family relationships need special attention.
-Keeping communications open.
+Keep communications open.
 Spend time together that is not focused on the illness.
-Siblings often feel overlooked when a brother’s or sister’s needs demand so much family time.
+Siblings often feel overlooked when a sibling’s needs demand so much family time.
+Offering siblings support is also necessary.

-Parents need to help teens learn new ways to cope with the special challenges of an illness.
-Discussing with a teen how their illness is affecting him or her and finding ways to help solve problems or cope with the feelings is very helpful.
-Teens can learn to build on their strengths and can even develop pride in their abilities to meet the challenges.
+Parents and caregivers help teens learn new ways to cope with the special challenges of an illness.
+Discussing with teens how their illness is affecting them and finding ways to help solve problems or cope with the feelings is very helpful.
+Teens can learn to build on their strengths and can even develop pride in their abilities to meet the challenges they face.

 Coping with an illness can be discouraging and facing a life-threatening condition can be scary.
 Keeping hopeful is crucial.
 Looking for the positive in situations and keeping optimistic are especially important during this time.
 This does not mean negative feelings should be ignored.
 Concerns and worries should be recognized.
 All the possible positive outcomes need to be considered.

-To cope well with an illness, families need to be able to rely on others for help.
-This support can be available from family and friends, and also can include developing relationships with professional experts in the field of illness and disability.
+To cope well with an illness, families often rely on others for help.
+This support can be available from family and friends and also can include developing relationships with professional experts in the field of illness and disability.
 Working together with personal and professional supports can help a family receive the best care for their teen while maintaining their daily life.

 Services available